-Get Help During the COVID-19 (Coronavirus) Outbreak
+Get Help During the Ongoing COVID-19 Pandemic

 Hunger Task Force is Milwaukee’s Free & Local food bank and Wisconsin’s anti-hunger leader.
 Hunger Task Force will remain open in service to seniors, low-income households and children throughout Milwaukee County.